Communication scenario enables robust self-testing of n-party Greenberger-Horne-Zeilinger basis measurements: Self-Testing of GHZ measurements

 where $\{\ket{\psi^{(j)}_{a_j|x_j}}\}_{a_j,x_j}$ are the corresponding pure states sent by the senders to the receiver.

-Since the measurement operators $\mathcal{M}_s$ are positive semi-definite they have a spectral decomposition of the form,
+Since the measurement operators $\mathcal{M}_s$ are positive semi-definite they have a spectral decomposition of the form

-where $\lambda_{s,s'} >0$ are the eigenvalues, and $|\xi_{s,s'}\rangle$ are the corresponding eigenstates.
-As stated before, when self-tested, the expectation value of the operator equation \eqref{w_i_def} when measured with respect to such a measurement operator $\mathcal{M}_s$ must be equal to $2\sqrt{2}(n-1)$, i.e.,
+where $\lambda_{s,s'} >0$ are the eigenvalues, and $|\xi_{s,s'}\rangle$ are the corresponding eigenstates. \re Here $s'$ represents the index for the $2^n$ basis that is possible for each $s$.\blk As stated before, when self-tested, the expectation value of the operator equation \eqref{w_i_def} when measured with respect to such a measurement operator $\mathcal{M}_s$ must be equal to $2\sqrt{2}(n-1)$, i.e.,

-This can be restated using (\ref{spec decmp}) as,
+This can be restated using (\ref{spec decmp}) as

 We know the maximum eigenvalue of the operator $\mathcal{W}_s$ is $2\sqrt{2}(n-1)$, i.e.,